Michael Fassbender: Personal life

-In June 2012, Fassbender told GQ magazine that he was dating American actress Nicole Beharie, with whom he had worked on the film Shame (2011).
-In December 2014, he began dating Swedish actress Alicia Vikander, with whom he had worked on the film The Light Between Oceans (2016).
-They married in a private ceremony in Ibiza on 14 October 2017, and have two sons together.
-They moved to Portugal in 2017 and purchased a home in the Alfama district of Lisbon, with Fassbender selling the property in the Hackney area of London he had lived in since 1996.
+In June 2012, Fassbender told GQ magazine that he was dating American actress Nicole Beharie, with whom he had worked on Shame.
+In December 2014, he began dating Swedish actress Alicia Vikander, with whom he had worked on The Light Between Oceans.
+They married in Ibiza on 14 October 2017 and have two sons.
+They moved to Portugal in 2017 and purchased a home in the Alfama district of Lisbon.
+Fassbender sold the property in the Hackney area of London he had lived in since 1996.

 Fassbender is known for preferring to keep his personal life private.
 He has said that he was an altar boy as a child and is now a lapsed Catholic, but still goes to church to light candles.
-He is a supporter of English football team Liverpool FC.
-He holds a German passport, and has admitted that he intended to get an Irish passport "for years and just never got around to it".
-He speaks German, though he stated that he needed to brush up on it before filming Inglourious Basterds (2009) because it was "a bit rusty".
+He is a lifelong supporter of Liverpool F.C..
+He holds a German passport, and has said he intended to get an Irish passport "for years and just never got around to it".
+He speaks German, but said he needed to brush up on it before filming Inglourious Basterds.
 He has expressed interest in performing in a German-language film or play.

 In 2010, Fassbender's ex-girlfriend Sunawin Andrews accused him of two incidents of domestic abuse that had occurred the previous year.
-News reports cited a court petition and a restraining order filed by Andrews, alleging that Fassbender was screaming at her while driving recklessly; after she got out of the car, he allegedly drove forward and dragged her alongside it.
-This resulted in a hospital visit to treat "a twisted left ankle, blown out left knee cap, and a [burst] ovarian cyst" in addition to "lots of internal bleeding".
+News reports cited a court petition and a restraining order Andrews filed alleging that Fassbender was screaming at her while driving recklessly; after she got out of the car, he allegedly drove forward and dragged her alongside it.
+This resulted in a hospital visit to treat "a twisted left ankle, blown out left knee cap, and a [burst] ovarian cyst", and "lots of internal bleeding".
 The second incident came when he allegedly returned to their hotel room from a film festival, inebriated and accompanied by a friend, and the two men tried to get into bed with her; after checking into another room for the night, she alleges that he threw her over a chair and broke her nose when she tried to wake him up after finding him asleep in his own urine.
-He has not publicly addressed the allegations, which resurfaced during the MeToo movement in 2017.
+He has not publicly addressed the allegations, which resurfaced during the #MeToo movement in 2017.